A Comprehensive Guide to Travel and Expense Policy

 Expense reporting and reimbursement process

 The first step to creating policies around expenses is defining the process.
-From how an expense is
+From how

 reported to how the reimbursement will be processed, this is typically referred to as the expense